RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

     - The instruction set for Freeputer 2.0:
         - has not yet been *fully* decided upon;
         - will be broadly similar to that of Freeputer 1.0;
-        - is likely to omit several very CISC-like instructions.
+        - is likely to omit several very CISC-like instructions;
+        - is certain to have no complex (2-word) instructions.
     - The prototype will use an experimental subset of proposed instructions.
     - The prototype will at first have very few instructions as its implementation gradually proceeds.